npolyak/NP.Synergy/README.md

-# NP.IoCySadeh
+# NP.Synergy
-field for planting objects
+Allows planting objects that interact with each other